Responding to Collapse: Resilience and Adaptation

 As decline and austerity progress, and due to increasing costs, communities might have services like municipal water and electricity, cut.
-This possibility could take decades, but it is very useful to think about your preparations in a context of expensive, scarce gasoline, and a lack of electricity and potable water.
+This possibility could take decades, but it is very useful to think about your preparations in a context of expensive, scarce gasoline, and an unreliable access to electricity and potable water.

-You must figure out a way of obtaining drinkable water using low tech in a small scale, and using renewable energy.
+You must figure out a way of obtaining drinkable water using low tech in a small scale, and using renewable methods.

 Water storage, rain collection, wells, hand pumps, and gravity fed filters are good starting points.
 Having a durable wind pump and a water tank is ideal in warm climates.
 An indoor hand pump is an alternative for cold climates.